bigscience-workshop/bigscience/train/tr11-176B-ml/README.md

 Please do not run any of these instructions unless you know what you're doing.
 The environment has already been set up and the information below is for fixes/updates/rebuilding env.

 To launch the environment use [start-tr11-176B-ml](./start-tr11-176B-ml)

-XXX: I need to prepare it

 ```
 source $six_ALL_CCFRWORK/code/tr11-176B-ml/bigscience/train/tr11-176B-ml/start-tr11-176B-ml
 ```

-The clones that we install or run from are under `$six_ALL_CCFRWORK/code/tr11-176B-ml/`
+The git clones that we install or run from are under `$six_ALL_CCFRWORK/code/tr11-176B-ml/`.

 ```